gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - ~~Response advertised as structured error response is malformed JSON~~
 - ~~Response advertised as structured error response is of compatible schema, but has extra unexpected elements~~

-### Open questions

-- What to use to unmarshall JSON responses?
-Jackson?
-Should the API couple to a marshaller at this level?

 ## Story: User is notified that Gradle version is not supported by plugin portal

 The plugin portal may respond with a structured error response indicating that the Gradle version is unsupported.
 See plugin portal api-endpoints-general.md.